tilpner/sops-nix/README.md

 ```

 Note that `/run/secrets.d` is mounted read-only and will only be remounted for read-write
-access while a new generation of secrets is being deployed.
+access while a new generation of secrets is being deployed by default.
+This behaviour
+can be disabled by setting `sops.remountReadOnly = false`.

 </details>